naofumi/apache/README.md

 ## Purpose

-A lot of the websites that we build aren't "web apps" but simple information or promotion sites.
-In many cases, just hosting static files is enough.
-Web hosting services like Amplify satisfy this need, but you can also just use Apache.

-This site if for these kinds of sites.
-Additionally, similar to how these sites often use serverless functions for minimal interactivity, we provide similar features through SSI and CGI.
+This is a static website hosted on Apache.
+We use SSI and CGI for interactivity.

-Deployment is done using Kamal, and we also have a Cloudflare CDN in front of it.
+Deployment is done using Kamal.

 1. Host static websites
-2. Minimal dynamic features: CGI scripts with SSI – Perl and Python are available.
+2. Minimal dynamic features: CGI scripts and SSI
-3. Asset server (instead of hosting on S3)
+3. Asset server for other websites (I use it instead of hosting assets on S3).

 ## Site features